-The dual class structure of our common stock has the effect of concentrating voting control with the holders of our Class B common stock, including our executive officers, employees and directors and their affiliates, limiting your ability to influence corporate matters.
+The dual class structure of our common stock has the effect of concentrating voting control with the holders of our Class B common stock, limiting your ability to influence corporate matters.

 Our Class B common stock has 50 votes per share, and our Class A common stock has one vote per share.
-As of January 31, 2021, Mr. Siebel and related entities control the voting power of all of the outstanding Class B common stock and will beneficially hold approximately 30.1% of our outstanding capital stock but control approximately 75.2% of the voting power of our outstanding capital stock.
+As of July 31, 2021, Mr. Siebel and related entities controlled the voting power of substantially all of the outstanding Class B common stock and beneficially owned approximately 25.4% of our outstanding Class A common stock, resulting in beneficial ownership of capital stock representing approximately 66.3% of the voting power of our outstanding capital stock.
 Therefore, Mr. Siebel has control over our management and affairs and over all matters requiring stockholder approval, including election of directors and significant corporate transactions, such as a merger or other sale of us or our assets, for the foreseeable future.
-We believe we are eligible for but do not intend to take advantage of the "controlled company" exemption to the corporate governance rules for New York Stock Exchange-listed companies.
+We believe we are eligible for, but do not intend to take advantage of, the "controlled company" exemption to the corporate governance rules for New York Stock Exchangelisted companies.